 Persons with income and assets over these limits can still become eligible for Medicaid assistance.
 Individuals whose incomes exceeds the limit, but have high medical expenses, may qualify through a Medicaid spend-down program called Medicaid Excess Income.
 Similar to a deductible, once one has spent their “excess” income on medical expenses, they will be eligible for Medicaid for the remainder of the spend-down period.
 Persons with assets valued over the limit might become eligible by working with a Medicaid planner to structure their resources appropriately.
 Please note, it is extremely important not to gift assets or sell them for less than they are worth in order to meet the asset limit.
 New York has a Medicaid look-back period of 60-months where all asset transfers from the date of application are reviewed.
 If one has gifted assets or sold them very cheaply, a penalty period, in the form of Medicaid ineligibility, will result.

-New York offers five programs for lower income residents that do not qualify for Medicaid.
+New York offers six programs for lower income residents that do not qualify for Medicaid.
 These programs provide financial assistance to help seniors with the cost of care and other medical expenses.

 1) The Expanded In-home Services for the Elderly Program (EISEP) provides non-medical personal care for seniors in their homes.
 This program allows for consumer direction, meaning a senior may hire the caregiver of their choosing, including family members.
 Other benefits available via this program include adult day care, personal emergency response systems, respite care, and transportation assistance.
 Read more about EISEP qualifications and benefits.

 2) The Elderly Pharmaceutical Insurance Coverage (EPIC) program provides two levels of Medicare Wraparound coverage for prescription drugs.
 This program assists with the cost of Medicare Part D premiums, as well as coverage of both generic and brand name medications.
 Read about EPIC eligibility and benefits.

 3) The Community Services for the Elderly (CSE) program provides a variety of services and non-medical care for seniors to enable them to continue to live at home.
 Services include personal care, adult day care, respite care, minor residential repairs, and personal emergency response systems.
 Learn more about CSE and its eligibility.